oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows.md

 1. Greenfield Tenancies. - Empty OCI tenancy (or) do not need to modify / use any existing resources.
 2. Non-Greenfield Tenancies - Need to use / manage existing resources.
 Export existing resources into CD3 & TF State, then use the Greenfield workflow.

-## Steps to execute Automation Toolkit Workflows
+## Detailed Steps to execute Automation Toolkit Workflows
 ### Green Field Tenancies
 Below are the steps that will help to configure the Automation Tool Kit to support the Green Field Tenancies: